-Exit ROBIN
+[Exit ROBIN.]

-Re-enter Servants
+[Re-enter SERVANTS.]

-Go take up these clothes here quickly.
-Where's the cowl-staff? look, how you drumble!
-Carry them to the laundress in Datchet-meat; quickly, come.
+Go, take up these clothes here, quickly; where's the cowl-staff?
+Look how you drumble!
+Carry them to the laundress in Datchet-Mead; quickly, come.

-Enter FORD, PAGE, DOCTOR CAIUS, and SIR HUGH EVANS
+[Enter FORD, PAGE, CAIUS, and SIR HUGH EVANS.]

-Pray you, come near: if I suspect without cause, why then make sport at me; then let me be your jest; I deserve it.
-How now! whither bear you this?
+Pray you come near.
+If I suspect without cause, why then make sport at me, then let me be your jest; I deserve it.
+How now, whither bear you this?